weallwegot/poets_quants_handicap/machine_learning/README.md

-### Results from Machine Learning

 Input Data: [Poets & Quants Webscrape](..\data_out\pq_data_4_24_18.csv)

 Preprocessing Steps: [Checkout Methods Here](data_preprocessing.py)

+Created one model for each school.

 #### Notes & Issues

-Tons of overfitting going on (check out Michigan Cornell and INSEAD).
+Tons of overfitting going on (check out Michigan, Cornell, and INSEAD).
 Right now, just testing Proof of Concept and Things.

 Tiny number of samples for each school, currently experimenting with ways to reduce dimensionality of categorical features like majors.